-Run nUnit and jUnit tests for Java and Microsoft .NET

-Record and document results.

-Execution Recording and Profiling both acquire a collection of relevant code files, which you can reverse-engineer to the current model in a single operation.
+Pass objects as parameters to other objects Full debugging features including recording Run xUnit tests Run nUnit and jUnit tests for Java and Microsoft .NET Record and document results.
+Import code from analysis Execution Recording and Profiling both acquire a collection of relevant code files, which you can reverse-engineer to the current model in a single operation.